rudrarathod/Gemini-Bulk-Image-Editor/README.md

 *   **Download Options**: Download individual edited images or save them all at once with the "Download All" button.
 *   **Robust & Responsive UI**: A clean, modern interface built with Tailwind CSS that works seamlessly on all screen sizes.
 *   **Smart Error Handling**: The app processes images sequentially to respect API rate limits and displays clear, user-friendly error messages if an image fails.

 ---

-## 🚀 How It Works

-1.  **Upload Images**: Click the upload area to select multiple image files from your device.
-2.  **Write an Instruction**: In the text box, describe the edit you want to apply (e.g., "Add a pirate hat to each person," "Make it look like a vintage photograph," or "Change the season to winter").
-3.  **Apply Edits**: Click the "Apply Edits" button to start the processing queue.
-You can watch the progress in real-time.
-4.  **Review & Download**: Use the slider on each image card to compare the original with the edited version.
-Download the images you like individually or all at once.

----